Looking for other insurance options?

 If you find the few dollars you save isn't worth the risk of being underinsured, consider taking out a standalone policy instead.

-*Travel Insurance Finder compares up to 20 brands for Australians looking for cover.
-The number of brands compared may vary based on external factors such as age, destination and cover type.
+*Travel Insurance Finder compares brands for Australians looking for cover.
+The number of brands compared may vary based on external factors such as age, destination, cover type and technical issues.

 finder.com.au is one of Australia's leading comparison websites.
 We compare from a wide set of banks, insurers and product issuers.
 We value our editorial independence and follow editorial guidelines.

 finder.com.au has access to track details from the product issuers listed on our sites.
 Although we provide information on the products offered by a wide range of issuers, we don't cover every available product or service.

 Please note that the information published on our site should not be construed as personal advice and does not consider your personal needs and circumstances.
 While our site will provide you with factual information and general advice to help you make better decisions, it isn't a substitute for professional advice.
 You should consider whether the products or services featured on our site are appropriate for your needs.
 If you're unsure about anything, seek professional advice before you apply for any product or commit to any plan.